paraskuk/paraskuk/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on EPAM as a Senior Software Engineer
+- 🔭 I’m currently working at EPAM as a Senior Software Engineer
 - 🌱 I’m currently learning Rust

 ## 🚀 About Me